-A score above 5: Strong positive contribution A score between 2 and 5: Positive contribution A score less than 2 and higher than -2: Neutral A score less than -2 but higher than -10: Negative contribution A score lower than -10: Strong negative contribution
+A score above 5: Strong positive contribution A score between 2 and 5: Positive contribution A score less than 2 and higher than -2: Neutral A score less than -2 but higher than -10: Negative contribution

 This is carried out for all the companies in the Sub-Fund, weighted and compared to the benchmark.
 Not all companies contribute to all of the Sustainable Development Goals.
 However, all companies of the Sub-Fund will be measured against contribution to the Sustainable Development Goals.
 The Sub-Fund's wishes to contribute to the Sustainable Development Goals.
 However, the Sub-Fund could have a lower alignment on a single one of the 17 Sustainable Development Goals, and there can be an individual company that can have a lower alignment with the Sustainable Development Goals than that of the benchmark.